Kingdom of Württemberg: Finances

 Until 1873, the kingdom and some neighbouring states used the Gulden.
 From 1857, the Vereinsthaler was introduced alongside it, and from 1873 onwards, both were replaced by the gold Mark.

 The state revenue for 1909–1910 totalled an estimated amount equivalent at the time to £4,840,520, nearly balanced by expenditure.
 About one-third of the revenue derived from railways, forests, and mines, about £1,400,000 from direct taxation, and the remainder from indirect taxes, the post office and sundry items.

 In 1909, the public debt amounted to £29,285,335, of which more than £27,000,000 resulted from railway construction.

 Of the expenditure, over £900,000 went towards public worship and education, and over £1,200,000 went in interest and debt repayment.
 The kingdom contributed £660,000 to the treasury of the German Empire.

 Population

 Population statistics for Württemberg's four departments (Kreise) for 1900 and 1905 appear below:

 Settlement density was concentrated in the Neckar valley from Esslingen northward.

-The mean annual population increase from 1900 to 1905 amounted to 1.22%.
-About 8.5% of births occurred out of wedlock.
+The overall rate of population increase from 1900 to 1905 amounted to 1.22% per year.
+About 8.5% of births were out of wedlock.

-Classified according to religion circa 1905, about 69% of the population professed Protestantism, 30% Roman Catholicism, and about 0.5% Judaism.
+Classified according to religion around 1905, about 69% of the population professed Protestantism, 30% Roman Catholicism, and about 0.5% Judaism.
 Protestants predominated in the Neckar district and Roman Catholics in the Danube district.

-The people of the north-west represent Alamannic stock, those of the north-east Franconian, and those of the centre and south Swabian.
+The people of the north-west represent Alemannic stock, those of the north-east Franconian, and those of the centre and south Swabian.

+Prominent civil servants

+The Kingdom's civil service employed families and individuals who remained prominent in German public life after 1918.
+These included the Weizsäcker family, the von Neuraths and the von Stauffenbergs, and individuals such as Matthias Erzberger and Friedrich von Payer.

 Economy

-In 1910, 506,061 people were working in agriculture, 432,114 had industrial occupations, and 100,109 were in trade and commerce.
+In 1910, there were 506,061 people working in agriculture; 432,114 had industrial occupations; and 100,109 were in trade and commerce.

-The largest towns included Stuttgart (with Cannstatt), Ulm, Heilbronn, Esslingen am Neckar, Reutlingen, Ludwigsburg, Göppingen, Schwäbisch Gmünd, Tübingen, Tuttlingen, and Ravensburg.
+The largest towns included Stuttgart (with Bad Cannstatt), Ulm, Heilbronn, Esslingen am Neckar, Reutlingen, Ludwigsburg, Göppingen, Schwäbisch Gmünd, Tübingen, Tuttlingen, and Ravensburg.